nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `tagTask INDEX n/NAME`
 * Assigns the task at the specified `INDEX` to the employee with the specified `NAME`.
-* The index refers to the index number shown in the displayed task list.
+* The index refers to the index number shown in the current displayed task list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* The employee you are tagging **must** be in the current displayed employees list.
-* The name must be a valid employee name in ManageEZPZ.
+* The name must be a valid employee **full name** in ManageEZPZ.

 Example: `tagTask 1 n/Alex Yeoh`
 * `tagTask 1 n/Alex Yeoh` assigns the 1st task in the displayed task list to the employee with the name Alex Yeoh.